Why use concrete sensors as a concrete

 1) Help to improve and develop new concrete mixes

-Over time, you will have gained an extensive database on how different concretes in various structures behave.
+Over time, you will have gained an extensive database on how different mixes within various structures behave.

 2) Understanding the impact of concrete admixtures